labd/go-commercelayer-sdk/api/docs/GETCustomerAddressesCustomerAddressId200ResponseDataAttributes.md

 `func (o *GETCustomerAddressesCustomerAddressId200ResponseDataAttributes) UnsetName()`

 UnsetName ensures that no value is present for Name, not even an explicit nil
+### GetCustomerEmail

+`func (o *GETCustomerAddressesCustomerAddressId200ResponseDataAttributes) GetCustomerEmail() interface{}`

+GetCustomerEmail returns the CustomerEmail field if non-nil, zero value otherwise.

+### GetCustomerEmailOk

+`func (o *GETCustomerAddressesCustomerAddressId200ResponseDataAttributes) GetCustomerEmailOk() (*interface{}, bool)`

+GetCustomerEmailOk returns a tuple with the CustomerEmail field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomerEmail

+`func (o *GETCustomerAddressesCustomerAddressId200ResponseDataAttributes) SetCustomerEmail(v interface{})`

+SetCustomerEmail sets CustomerEmail field to given value.

+### HasCustomerEmail

+`func (o *GETCustomerAddressesCustomerAddressId200ResponseDataAttributes) HasCustomerEmail() bool`

+HasCustomerEmail returns a boolean if a field has been set.

+### SetCustomerEmailNil

+`func (o *GETCustomerAddressesCustomerAddressId200ResponseDataAttributes) SetCustomerEmailNil(b bool)`

+ SetCustomerEmailNil sets the value for CustomerEmail to be an explicit nil

+### UnsetCustomerEmail
+`func (o *GETCustomerAddressesCustomerAddressId200ResponseDataAttributes) UnsetCustomerEmail()`

+UnsetCustomerEmail ensures that no value is present for CustomerEmail, not even an explicit nil
 ### GetCreatedAt

 `func (o *GETCustomerAddressesCustomerAddressId200ResponseDataAttributes) GetCreatedAt() interface{}`